appwriters-dev/masterflutter/chapters/ch02-object-oriented-programming/ls02-principles-of-oop.md

 ## Inheritance

 Inheritance is the process of creating a new class from an existing class.
 The new class is called a subclass, and the existing class is called a superclass.
 The subclass inherits all the public and protected methods from the superclass.
-In addition, it can have its own methods in addition to the superclass's methods.
+In addition, it can have its own methods in addition to the superclass methods.
 Inheritance is a powerful concept because it allows us to create a new class that is based on an existing class, thus reducing the amount of code that we need to write.

 ## Projects